heli-t-00/Project2_badmintonCourt/README.md

 - LO5: Document the development process using version control tools like GitHub.
 - LO6: Implement front-end interactivity using core JavaScript and advanced features (e.g., tooltips and animations).

-#Proposed Features
+# Proposed Features
-Building on the existing (website) [] (link to Project 1), I will introduce the following:
+Building on the existing [Project 1] (https://heli-t-00.github.io/Project1_NPBadminton/), I will introduce the following:

-Interactive Badminton Court: Users can click areas of interest on the court to learn the rules.
+## Interactive Badminton Court: Users can click areas of interest on the court to learn the rules.
-User Story - Single Court Player:
+### User Story - Single Court Player:
 - Identify valid play areas for single player games.
 - Identify service areas for singles.
-User Story - Double Court Players:
+### User Story - Double Court Players:
 - Identify valid play areas for double players games.
 - Identify service areas for double players.

-See an animation illustrating service zones.
+* Use animation, to illustrate service zones.
-Tooltips with additional explanations for each area.
+* Tooltips with additional explanations for each area.

 This project will demonstrate my ability to integrate technical knowledge with design principles to create an accessible and responsive web application.